sbohmann/photobackup-server/README.md

 from different batches because that makes them less likely to fail around the same time.

-BackBlaze has written a great blog post about hard disks, please use that as a starting point, or ask people how are more knowledgable about these things.
+BackBlaze has written a great blog post about hard disks, please use that as a starting point, or ask people who are more knowledgable about these things.

 Please, do not forget to add the line